Amiga Fast File System: Characteristics

 OFS was the predecessor to FFS.
 Before FFS was released, AmigaOS had a single filesystem simply called AmigaDOS: this uses 24 bytes per sector for redundancy data, providing for reconstructing structural data on less reliable media such as floppy disks.
 When higher-speed media (i.e. hard disks) became more available to the Amiga, this redundant data posed a bottleneck as all data needed to be realigned to be passed to the application.
 The redundancy was removed with FFS and the data read in from media are passed to the application directly.
 The previous filesystem, AmigaDOS, was renamed OFS, Old File System, to differentiate between it and FFS.
 FFS was backward-compatible and could access devices formatted with OFS.

 Given these advantages, FFS was rapidly adopted as the most common filesystem used by almost all Amiga users, although OFS continued to be widely used on floppy disks from third-party software vendors.
 (This was purely for compatibility with pre-AmigaOS 2 systems in games and applications that did not actually require AmigaOS 2+, as machines running earlier versions of the OS without FFS in the ROM could not boot from these floppies, although they could still read them if they had FFS installed.)

-Amiga FFS is simple and efficient, and when introduced was more than adequate, and had many advantages compared to the file systems of other platforms.
-However, as OFS had done before it, it aged; as drives became larger and the number of files on them increased, its use as a day-to-day filesystem became more problematic in terms of difficulty of maintenance and competitiveness of general performance.
-Despite this, it is still used on AmigaOS systems and shipped with both MorphOS and AmigaOS 4.
+FFS is still used on AmigaOS systems and shipped with both MorphOS and AmigaOS 4.

 By the last Commodore release of AmigaOS, 3.1, FFS was still the only filesystem shipped as standard with the Amiga, but it was already showing its age as technology advanced.
 FFS (and OFS) stores a "bitmap" of the filesystem in a single sector.
 On write, this is first marked as invalid, then the write is completed, then the bitmap is updated and marked as valid.
 If a write operation is interrupted by a crash or disk removal, this then allows the 'disk-validator' program to undo the damage.
 This resembled a very simple form of filesystem journaling.
 To allow the disk to be used again with an invalidated OFS or FFS filesystem, the entire disk has to be completely scanned and the bitmap rebuilt, but only the data being modified during the write would be lost.
 During this scanning the disk cannot be written to (except by the disk-validator as it performs its function), and read access is very slow.